joergboe/MakeItSimple/README.md

 **Features**

-* The makefile in this project builds one executable from cpp source- and header-files in the projects source- and include-directories.
+* The [Makefile](ProjectOutPlaceBuild/Makefile) builds one executable from cpp source- and header-files in the projects source- and include-directories.
 * The generated files are placed in separate directories.
 * Automatic header dependencies are created.
 * The list of source files and dependables is automatically created.